What Does Pet Insurance Not Cover? Limits and Benefits

 Just as there are different levels of coverage depending on the tier you sign up for, there are also various restrictions based on the policy type.
 You will not receive coverage for most basic plans for pre-existing conditions, annual vet visits, spaying or neutering, supplements, elective procedures, or alternative treatments.
 For higher tiers, you can add additional policies to your contract to receive reimbursement for such things as emergency exam fees or physical therapy for your pet.
 Even if you add a supplemental benefit policy, there are still restrictions related to this coverage.
 For example, most insurers will not cover exams, treatment, or medication fees for preventable conditions.

 Before signing up with an insurance provider, be sure to review each policy’s restrictions.

 Note “What’s Not Covered” When Selecting a Policy

+How much is pet insurance, and what does it cover?
+Each pet insurance policy cost will vary.
 Now that we’ve discussed what is not covered by pet insurance, let’s take a look at what pet insurance covers.
-Pet insurance is designed to protect you and your pet from unexpected events that affect the health of your pet.
-Things like illnesses, accidental injuries and routine medical care are all covered by pet insurance, which can help minimize expenses and provide peace of mind for you when it comes to the health of your pet.
+Pet insurance is designed to protect you and your pet from unexpected events that affect your pet’s health.
+Things like illnesses, accidental injuries, and routine medical care are all covered by pet insurance, which can help minimize expenses and provide peace of mind for you when it comes to the health of your pet.

 All Odie Pet Insurance plans cover accidents and injuries, hereditary and congenital conditions, emergency care, surgery, cancer treatment, outpatient care, dental disease and fractures, illnesses, diagnostic and testing, hospitalization, specialist care, ongoing and chronic conditions as well as MRIs, CT scans and X-rays.
 We realize that different pets have different health risks and concerns, and it’s our goal to protect them all.